 From 16 June 2014, new rules called ‘gateway conditions’ were introduced.
-These rules set out whether or not a person living in a designated postcode area is able to make a claim for UC.
-If the person meets the gateway conditions and lives in a postcode that is accepting UC claims, then they are able to submit a claim.
-However the gateway conditions should not be confused with the entitlement conditions of UC.
-Even if a person meets the gateway conditions, it does not mean they will be entitled to UC.
-We explain the main entitlement conditions for UC in our entitlement to universal credit section.
+These rules set out whether or not a person living in a designated live service postcode area was able to make a claim for UC.
+If the person met the gateway conditions and lived in a postcode that was accepting UC claims, then they were able to submit a claim.
 The initial set of gateway conditions were the same as the previous Pathfinder conditions.

 When UC began in April 2013, it used IT assets developed by private contract suppliers.
-These areas are known as live service areas and will continue to be rolled out to April 2016 in order to test and learn about processes and policy.
+These areas are known as live service areas.

-Alongside the live service areas, the DWP have built their own digital service system which started in a small number of areas in November 2014.
-Between November 2014 and April 2016 DWP introduced further digital test areas.
-From May 2016, the DWP started rolling out the digital (full) service to existing live service areas in Great Britain.
-Claimants already claiming UC in these areas will eventually be transferred across to the digital service system although when and how this will happen is not yet clear.
+Alongside the live service areas, the DWP built their own digital service system which started in a small number of areas in November 2014.
+Between November 2014 and April 2016, DWP introduced further digital test areas.